 This can be clear when he recognises and gets knowledge of the impressive achievements of local groups or individuals through gaining an insight into the undertaken project.
 From his practical duties is that he chairs the Council’s meetings, signing of the annual accounts and Council contracts and making a casting vote when there is a tie vote on a decision.

-So, an effective leadership to the Council is provided through demonstrating political neutrality and ensuring the principals of fairness and equality are integral to all policies and actions of the Council.
+So, effective leadership to the Council is provided through demonstrating political neutrality and ensuring the principals of fairness and equality are integral to all policies and actions of the Council.

 Concerning the Local Councillors, they are elected to decide how the council should carry out its various activities by the community.
 In the district electoral area, where he or she has been elected to serve a term of office, they represent public interest as well as individuals living there.